DentyTxR/SCPSL-Translation-Collection/README.md

 ## If you have a issue or suggestion contact me on Discord DentyTxR#0524

+P.S: After a while I will remove older game version folders to save space.

 #### Heres a little preview :)
 ![alt](https://raw.githubusercontent.com/DentyTxR/Dentys-SCPSL-Translation-Collection/main/Menu%20Translations/Legacy%20(Might%20not%20work)/Purple%20Void%20Menu%20(dark)/previews/preview-1.png)